mscroggs/arctans/joss/paper.md

 # Statement of need
 While it may have had much of the same functionality as `arctans`, the fact that the Machination software is no longer available and appears to not have been licensed under an open source license makes the need for new library clear.
-Additionally, Machination was written to run on Windows 98 and has issues with it running on Windows ME are documented at @machination-software.
+Additionally, Machination was written to run on Windows 98 and issues with it running on Windows ME are documented [@machination-software].
 It therefore seems unlikely that this software would run on a modern computer even if a copy of it were obtained.

 We are not aware of any other Python package that is designed manipulate formulae involving arctangents.